f-erm/SODAR/README.md

 ## Adjustments and other usefull things

 ### Technology platform
 To upload PacBio files set 'sample_type' to 'PacBio'.
+Inside your samples.txt, the first column should be named 'Long_read'.
+PacBio files are usually matched to their corresponding sample by folder and not by file name.
+See the next section on how to match folders to samples via the 'location' column.

 To implement other technology platforms, follow these 3 steps:
 1) Create a new i_investigation.txt file with corresponding info.
 Link it in rule 'i_file'
 2) Create a new samples schema for validation.
 Link it in rule 'common'
 3) Adjust generation of 'a' file in file_generation.R, to make use of your technology platforms paramters